axltxl/kaoru/README.rst

     cancel - Cancel any pending operation(s)
     reboot - Reboot your host(s)
     poweroff - Shut down your host(s)
+    suspend - Suspend your host(s) to RAM hibernate - Suspend your host(s) to disk
     ---
     --- Waiting for updates ...